Maritime and Colonial League: Activities

 Originally, the League was a public body, with limited membership.
 Soon afterwards, it was taken over by the government and became a tool of its propaganda.
 In 1933, Prince Janusz Radziwiłł, member of the Polish Parliament, declared that if Germany was to get back its former colonies – a demand advanced at the time by such German bodies as the Reichskolonialbund – Poland should receive a share proportionate to its succession to the former German Empire.

-Furthermore, some Polish politicians argued that the debt, which the world apparently owed to Poland for allegedly ‘saving’ Europe from communist invasion, should be paid off with colonies.
+Furthermore, some Polish politicians argued that the debt, which the world apparently owed to Poland for saving Europe from an invasion by the Soviet Union, should be paid off with colonies.